macaw-cad/react-jss-typescript-starter/README.md

 # Umbrella for Sitecore JSS

-Welcome to the [Umbrella for Sitecore JSS](https://github.com/macaw-interactive/react-jss-typescript-starter) project.
+Welcome to the [Umbrella for Sitecore JSS](https://github.com/macaw-interactive/react-jss-typescript-starter) project. **Umbrella for Sitecore JSS** is our vision on how a website should be developed and hosted while using Sitecore as a headless CMS.

-See a running example of this starter at https://react-jss-typescript-starter-develop.azurewebstes.net.
+See a running example of this starter at https://react-jss-typescript-starter-develop.azurewebsites.net.

 # The default branch